CICS110/CICS110.github.io/main/lectures/07-branching/Jared/index.md

 ## Control Flow Diagrams

-But before we get to new code syntax, lets talk about a new tool for organising our thoughts on branching:
+But before we get to new code syntax, let's talk about a new tool for organising our thoughts on branching:
 *control flow diagrams*.
 As the name somewhat implies,
 these are diagrams that show the flow of control/execution of code (or of actions more broadly).

 In a more strict form:
-* They are composed of rectangle, diamonds, and arrows
+* They are composed of rectangles, diamonds, and arrows
 * Rectangles represent actions (instructions in code)
 * Diamonds represent choices/decisions (boolean conditions in code)
 * There is a "Start" rectangle